lolmaus/ember-element-query/README.md

     ```js
     import {EventForwardingMixin} from 'ember-element-query'
     ```

+    And then run `this.eqTriggerResize()` in it.

+    This mixin can not be included into a controller.

-A common place to run these is in an action:
+A common place to run these is in an action of a parent component/controller:

 ```js
 {